AdamQinwt/package-delivery/README.md

 cd ~/package-delivery/src
 python demo.py --problem_id 1 --num_orders 2400 --num_processes 16
 ```

+**WARNING: This process may involve multiprocessing.
+Pay attention
+to your computational resources, as the process may be pretty slow and
+computational intensive**

 ## Default Parameters
 |   Parameter    |     Value     |
 |     :--:       |      :--:     |